7 steps to start A/B testing your Shopify Plus store

-The company wanted to understand their visitors better and provide a world-class customer experience worthy of their high-end wines.
+The company wanted to understand its visitors better and provide a world-class customer experience worthy of its high-end wines.
 Optimizing conversions for better revenue was another goal they wanted to achieve.

 Larissa Enbridge, CRO Lead at The Wine Collective, turned to Kameleoon as her Shopify A/B testing app of choice to help drive these business goals.

 Using Kameleoon, The Wine Collective ran experiments that increased their conversion rate by 5.3 percent.
 Understanding their customers and providing a better experience through insights from testing with Kameleoon led to an 18 percent decrease in bounce rate.

 Find out how you can optimize conversion rates and provide a better customer experience like The Wine Collective by using Kameleoon’s Experimentation and Personalization Platform with our success story.

 Kameleoon is the only optimization solution with web, full stack, and feature experimentation capabilities in a single unified platform.
 Its powerful Shopify Plus integration makes customer experience optimization easy for ecommerce stores.
 Its unlimited, flicker-free A/B/n testing, advanced AI personalization, feature experimentation capabilities, and real-time data reporting helps mid-size and enterprise brands create world-class online shopping experiences.